emoncms/emoncms/docs/RaspberryPi/stretch.md

 `sudo touch /var/log/emoncms.log && sudo chmod 666 /var/log/emoncms.log`

-To enable the emoncms user-interface to reboot or shutdown the system, it's necessary to give the web-server sufficient permissions to do so.
+To enable the emoncms user-interface to reboot or shutdown the system, it's necessary to give the web-server sufficient privilege to do so.
 Open the sudoers file :

     sudo visudo